 This course is conducted entirely online, which means students do not have to be on campus to complete any portion of it.
-Students will participate in the course using Georgetown University's online learning management system called Canvas.
+Students will participate in the course using Georgetown University's online online learning management system called Canvas and the video software Zoom.